Important Legal Disclaimer

 - Show existing scratches, marks, stains

-- Include audio narrating what you see: "Existing scratch on bedroom door"
+- Say what you see aloud: "Existing scratch on bedroom door"

 Take 100+ photos minimum